jgaryi/E115_BirdWatchingApp/README.md

     - Not available yet.
 We will use data from the nine representative bird species previously mentioned to perform transfer learning and enhance the prediction confidence of the model for the bird species of interest.
 The transfer learning model will be ready in the next milestone.

    3. LLM-RAG Model
-    - Run the `docker-shell.sh` to launch the container.
-    - Create a `secrets` folder at the same level with the `cli.py` file
-    - Add your GCS credentials to the `secrets` folder
+- In the container:
-    - Run `python cli.py --chunk --chunk_type char-split`
-    - Run `python cli.py --chunk --chunk_type recursive-split`
-    - Run `python cli.py --embed --chunk_type char-split`
-    - Run `python cli.py --embed --chunk_type recursive-split`
 - Run `python cli.py --load --chunk_type char-split`
 - Run `python cli.py --load --chunk_type recursive-split`
 - Run `python cli.py --query --chunk_type char-split`
 - Run `python cli.py --query --chunk_type recursive-split`
 - Run `python cli.py --chat --chunk_type char-split`
 - Run `python cli.py --chat --chunk_type recursive-split`

   Note: The query prompts are:
   -	"Where does Andigena hypoglauca live?"
-   -	Query based on embedding value + metadata filter
-   -	Query based on embedding value + lexical search filter

    4. Remote Sensing Model
     - Create a Google Earth Engine Account, if you do not have one yet